angelajfisher/diy-static-deployment/README.md

 This implementation is client-side rendering instead of server-side rendering.

-## Apache2 Webhooks for CI/CD with GitHub
+## Apache2 Webhooks for CD with GitHub

 > **Note:** These instructions are specifically for GitHub and will not work with a GitLab setup without significant modifications.
-At this time, I do not have specific instructions for GitLab pipelines.
+At this time, I do not have instructions for GitLab pipelines.
 If that changes, it will be reflected here.

 To get started with webhooks on Ubuntu, install [webhook](https://github.com/adnanh/webhook) with `sudo apt-get install webhook`.
 The default port used for hooks is 9000, so the port will need to be made available on the firewall with the command `sudo ufw allow 9000`.

-All webhooks are custom and thus do not come pre-defined, so begin by creating the `hooks.json` file to instruct [webhook](https://github.com/adnanh/webhook) of the available hooks.
+No hooks come with the installation, so begin by creating the `hooks.json` file to instruct [webhook](https://github.com/adnanh/webhook) of the available hooks.
 By default, this file is expected to be located at `/var/webhook/hooks.json`, but this can be changed in the config.

 Copy the contents of this repository's `hooks.json` found in the `webhooks` folder [here](/webhooks/hooks.json) into your new file.
 Before saving, ensure that the variables \<encased in arrows\> are replaced with the correct values for your configuration.
 The `<LOCAL IP>` match case can be removed if you are not setting up redundant servers; otherwise, it should be set to the local IP of the twin server.